 Auburn Brain Injury Lawyer

-Like many other medical problems, there are multiple types of brain injuries that someone can be diagnosed with.
-Some are more severe than others and even a single type of brain injury can range in severity.
+Like many other medical problems, one can be diagnosed with multiple brain injuries.
+Some are more severe than others, and even a single type of brain injury can range in severity.
 The most common types of brain injuries include:

-Concussion: First, a concussion is a general term given to a wide spectrum of brain injuries.
-It generally refers to a nondescript brain injury that could potentially cause a loss of consciousness or temporary impairment of mental functioning.
-This injury has gained a significant amount of attention due to its prominence in sports, such as football.
+- Concussion: First, a concussion is a general term for a broad spectrum of brain injuries.
+It generally refers to a nondescript brain injury that could cause a loss of consciousness or temporary impairment of mental functioning.
+This injury has gained significant attention due to its prominence in sports such as football.
 It can also develop after a car accident if someone smashes their head on the dashboard or window.
 A concussion can range in severity from a simple headache to loss of consciousness with memory impairment.
-Repeated concussions can have long-term effects on mental health, including the development of chronic traumatic encephalopathy (CTE).
+Repeated concussions can have long-term effects on mental health, including developing chronic traumatic encephalopathy (CTE).

-Contusion: Second, a contusion is generally thought of as worse than a concussion.
-Similar to contusions in other areas of the body, a brain contusion is the development of a bruise on the brain tissue itself.
+- Contusion: Second, a contusion is generally considered worse than a concussion.
+Similar to contusions in other areas of the body, a brain contusion develops a bruise on the brain tissue itself.
 This bruise may be visible on an MRI scan.
-Depending on the size of the contusion and the location in the brain, a contusion can have significant impacts on mental functioning.
+Depending on the size of the contusion and the location in the brain, a contusion can significantly impact mental functioning.
 Symptoms may range from a headache to memory loss or difficulty with executive functioning.
 This means patients may have trouble processing tasks requiring multiple steps.
-A cerebral contusion can develop from any blunt force trauma to the head, such as seen in car and motorcycle accidents.
+A cerebral contusion can develop from blunt trauma to the head, such as in car and motorcycle accidents.

-Intracranial Hemorrhage: This term is used to describe bleeding in the brain tissue itself.
-There are multiple arteries and veins that supply blood to the brain tissue, including the Circle of Willis.
-A severe impact, such as that of a motorcycle accident, can lead to tearing of some of these vessels.
+- Intracranial Hemorrhage: This term is used to describe bleeding in the brain tissue itself.
+Some multiple arteries and veins supply blood to the brain tissue, including the Circle of Willis.
+A severe impact, such as a motorcycle accident, can lead to the tearing of some of these vessels.
 This will show up as the buildup of fluid in the brain on a CT scan.
 Loss of blood flow can lead to devastating consequences.
 Rapidly rotating forces, such as those of shaken-baby syndrome, can lead to an intracranial hemorrhage.

-Hematoma: Next, a hematoma in the brain is the buildup of blood in a specific space in the skull cavity.
-There are multiple types of hematomas that could develop from trauma to the brain.
+- Hematoma: Next, a hematoma in the brain is the buildup of blood in a specific space in the skull cavity.
+As blood fills these cavities, the brain tissue can shift in space.
+Multiple types of hematomas could develop from trauma to the brain.
 These include an epidural hematoma and a subdural hematoma.
-As blood fills these cavities, the brain tissue can shift in space.
 This could lead to potentially life-threatening consequences that require emergent treatment by medical staff.
-An epidural hematoma can develop from a physical assault to the side of a head involving blunt force trauma.
+An epidural hematoma can develop from a physical assault to the side of the head involving blunt force trauma.

-Damages: Brain injuries can lead to extensive damages.
-Insurance companies may hesitate to offer a patient the full value of the claim if an experienced lawyer is not involved.
+- Damages: Brain injuries can lead to extensive damage.
+Insurance companies may hesitate to offer a patient the total claim value if an experienced lawyer is not involved.

-Experience: An attorney has the experience necessary to maximize a patient’s potential success.
-This includes both in the courtroom and with insurance companies.
+- Experience: An attorney has the experience necessary to maximize a patient’s potential success, including in the courtroom and with insurance companies.

-No Risk: The overwhelming majority of brain injury attorneys in Auburn (and the surrounding area) provide consultations for free.
-In addition, they also work on a contingency fee basis.
-This means they get paid after the successful outcome of your injury case.
+- No-Risk: The overwhelming majority of brain injury attorneys in Auburn (and the surrounding area) provide consultations for free.
+In addition, they also work on a contingency fee basis, which means they get paid after the successful outcome of your injury case.

-I’m Ed Smith, an Auburn Brain Injury Lawyer.
-There are many different types of brain injuries that a patient can develop after a traumatic accident.
-If you or a loved one developed a traumatic brain injury after an accident, please call me today at (530) 392-9400 or (800) 404-5400 for free, friendly and no-obligation advice.
+A patient can develop many brain injuries after a traumatic accident.
+If you or a loved one developed a traumatic brain injury after an accident, please call our experienced Auburn brain injury lawyers today at (530) 392-9400 or (800) 404-5400 for free, friendly, and no-obligation advice.